Banner photo by Camille Seaman at a site visit to N.A.T.I.V.E.

 NAVAJO CLEAN ENERGY PROGRAM

-Native Renewables designed the Navajo Clean Energy Program to provide Navajo families access to off-grid solar photovoltaic systems through a low interest loan.
+Native Renewables designed the Navajo Clean Energy Program to provide Navajo families access to off-grid solar photovoltaic systems through a low interest lease.
 The program will also support a workforce development program that will train Native American solar installers to build and maintain off-grid PV systems, create jobs, and prepare installers to work with grid-tied projects nationwide.
 The program is designed to bring in key partners and contractors to achieve energy access for Native American families in the U.S.

 If you are inquiring about a solar PV system for your or your family member’s home, please fill out the questionnaire and check out our process.